 The splendid Great Hall of Oakham Castle is one of the finest examples of late 12th century domestic architecture in England.
 Set in a tranquil green open space at the centre of Oakham, step back in time and enjoy this remarkable monument from Norman England.

-The hall is decorated with a range of 12th century sculptures.
+The hall is also decorated with a range of 12th century sculptures.
 Above the columns are six musicians, each playing a different instrument.
 They are made of local stone from Clipsham and although damaged, they are of superb quality.
 They are believed to have been carved by masons who had worked at Canterbury Cathedral.

 We now have guided tours available of Rutland County Museum and Oakham Castle.